EME: Education: Technology and Media Courses

 EME 7367 Data Analysis in Performance Improvement

-College of Ed and Prof Studies, Department of Instructional Design and Tech
+School of Education, Department of Instructional Design and Tech

 3 sh (may not be repeated for credit)

-Examines the various types of data analysis consistent with improvement science.
+Examines the various types of data analysis consistent with performance improvement.
 Appropriate qualitative and quantitative data analysis procedures and alignment with research questions and study purposes are addressed in this course.

 EME 7613 Principles of Instructional Systems Design

-College of Ed and Prof Studies, Department of Instructional Design and Tech
+School of Education, Department of Instructional Design and Tech

 3 sh (may not be repeated for credit)